-Plan/Document Name Prepared by Date Reference No. Version/Issue Proposed Site Plan Rufus Design Group 16 April 2021 191011-02 Sheet 1 of 2 -
+Plan/Document Name Prepared by Date Reference No. Version /Issue Reconfiguration Plan (2 Lots into 2 Lots Realignment) CSG 30 November 2023 9193-01-ROL Α

-- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for the Survey Plan Approval Certificate. - 3.0 PLUMBING AND DRAINAGE WORKS - 3.1 The existing water meter and associated internal water pipes for the proposed Block A (as referenced on the approved plan) must be relocated within the common lot boundary it serves.
+2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail.

+3.0 PLUMBING AND DRAINAGE WORKS

-3.2 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works must be in accordance with regulated work under the Plumbing and Drainage Act 2018 and Council's Plumbing and Drainage Policies.
+- 3.1 The Internal Plumbing and Sanitary Drainage of existing building(s) located within proposed Lots 7 and 8, must be contained within the lot it serves. - 3.2 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act and Council's Plumbing and Drainage Policies. - 4.0 ROOF AND ALLOTMENT DRAINAGE WORKS